DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 She’s doing less hours waiting tables because of her workload.
 Finances are tight.

-Fresh Teacher Training doesn’t know anything about the SKE bursary when she asks them.
+Fresh Teacher Training does not know anything about the SKE bursary when she asks them.

 After a few weeks, Francis suddenly receives her SKE bursary backdated from when she started, followed by more regular payments.
 “Phew!”